difference between casual and part time

 Part-time work is a type of employment where employees work for fewer hours than full-time employees.
 They work a set schedule, usually between 10 to 30 hours per week.
 Part-time employees are entitled to the same benefits as full-time employees, but on a pro-rata basis.
 This means that their benefits are calculated based on the number of hours they work.

-See also difference between orange and tangerine
+See also difference between dui and dwi

 Unlike casual employees, part-time workers have a set schedule and a guaranteed number of hours, making it easier to manage their time and predict their income.
 It is also beneficial for employers as it provides a consistent and reliable workforce while avoiding the costs and responsibility of hiring full-time staff.